Internet Accuracy ProjectInternet Accuracy Project

 CAPITOL - the actual building in which the legislature of a country or state meets

-The governor announced she would outlaw stupidity in a speech given today at the capitol.
+The governor gave a speech on fighting crime at the capitol.

 CENT - a 100th of certain monetary units, such as the dollar; a coin of this value; a penny